Black Isle Sea Kayaking Symposium

-Below is a list of the anticipated workshops planned.
+Below is a list of the anticipated workshops planned for both days of the Symposium weekend.
 However, the symposium organisers retain the right to make changes according to both operational and unforeseen circumstances.
 All participants will be able to register an interest re particular workshops prior to the weekend and upon arrival at registration.

 The day trips will be chosen on the day according to the weather and will be focussed on enjoying a day out on the water seeing the sights and spending time on the water with new people, local trips to Cromarty Sutors, Fort George and Rosemarkie.